5roop/task1/README.md

  Additional preprocessing should no doubt improve classification accuracy, but since this was not the purpose of this exercise, it was not performed.
 * `HuggingFace` seems versatile, but proved difficult to handle.
 Even when I could tackle the API issues and got things to run, weird performance issues surfaced and sabotaged the tests.
 * `simpletransformers` on the other hand offer a much simpler API with no clutter and quicker results.
 HF model hub offers snippets for using the models in HF, but to use them in `simpletransformers` not only the checkpoint but the model type is needed, and this can sometimes be an annoying guessing game at best.
-* On non-binary classification `simpletransformers` needed an absurd amount of time, but at least on English dataset outperformed any other method.
+* On non-binary classification `simpletransformers` needed an absurd amount of time, but at least on the English dataset outperformed any other method.
 * `Fasttext` requires a specific formatting and so far I was unable to get it to work with input other than in file format, which is a bit cumbersome, but it is incredibly fast and the results obtained are not bad at all.
 * `sklearn` NPL toolbox is a bit low level and it would be nice to have a wrapper around the individual parts of the pipeline, but once all the parts of the puzzle are in place, it performs decently enough, not to mention that it offers the user the whole palette of classifiers with the full power of their customizability.
     * After tokenization many classifiers can be used here, all of them could be further optimized with grid search for optimal hyperparameters, which exponentially increases the complexity of the problem, so at this stage this was not performed, but it should be mentioned that it could be done and that the results presented here can be improved a bit.
 Maybe a follow-up with a systematic `AutoML` optimisation would be interesting.